muhammadsiddique01/WEB-DEVELOPMENT/Final Project/Final Project/README.md

 # 🛒 SID Grocery Store

-**SID Grocery Store** is a simple and responsive front-end website created as a **Course Completion Project (CCP)** for the E-Business course at Iqra University.
-It showcases a basic online grocery store layout using HTML and CSS, simulating how digital stores work in the real world.
+**SID Grocery Store** is a simple and responsive front-end website developed as the **Final Project for the Bano Qabil program**.
+It presents a functional online grocery store interface using only HTML and CSS, simulating how digital stores operate in the real world.

 ## 📌 Live Demo